Iotic-Labs/py-IoticAgent/README.md

 ## Building the docs

 The online [Agent documentation](https://py-ioticagent.readthedocs.io) can also be built locally if you prefer.
+(See also `sphinx-doc/README.md`)

-1. This requires [pdoc](https://pypi.python.org/pypi/pdoc) so run `pip install pdoc` if needed.
+1. `pip install -r sphinx-doc/requirements.txt`
 2. Run the `make_docs.sh` script to generate the docs.

 ## System requirements